FourjsGenero/ex_push_notification/README.md

 * GMIDEVICE: The iOS device ID.
 * GMICERTIFICATE: The certificate.
 * GMIPROVISIONING: The provisioning profile for your app.
+* GMIAPPID: The bundle id of your app (like com.fourjs.pushdemo).

 ```
 $ make clean all